 This focused degree equips you with the technical skills and knowledge of a marketing professional.
 You'll be trained to use them in real-world situations, so that you are ready to make an immediate impact in your career.

-You will study a highly vocational course designed and delivered with the active participation of the industry.
+You will study a course designed and delivered with the active participation of the industry.
 You will learn academic theory in depth, and apply it to the real world.

-This translates into a valuable year-long work placement; modules enriched with live case studies and consultancy projects; and skills training designed to meet the latest marketing trends.
+This translates into a valuable year-long work placement between Stages 2 and 3; modules enriched with live case studies and consultancy projects; and skills training designed to meet the latest marketing trends.

 Through a flexible mix of core and optional modules, you will cover key topics such as strategic marketing, digital business, and consumer behaviour.